Last Updated on November 21, 2023

 I don’t generally like to critique restaurants too harshly.
 I’m not a chef or restaurant owner, and I don’t understand the incredible stress and toil that goes into running a restaurant.
 All places have good and bad days, so I’m never one to claim that a single experience eating at a restaurant is a marker of its overall quality.

 That said, there are two popular falafel places on Rue des Rosiers that I think need some improvement.
-While they operate right next to and across from the aforementioned restaurants and charge roughly the same prices, the quality of the fare is lacking a bit by comparison, and judging from my recent dining experiences.
+While they operate right next to and across from the aforementioned restaurants and charge roughly the same prices, the quality of the fare is comparatively lacking a bit, judging from my recent experiences.

 In short, while I’m not advising that you avoid these restaurants, they didn’t make the cut for my favorite places because, in a nutshell, I didn’t find that they uphold the same standards of quality, value and freshness.